ezzabuzaid/Testing-Workshop/slides.md

 # F.I.R.S.T Principle

 - Fast: They do not do much, so obviously they are quick to run.
-- Independent: A test shouldn't mutate outer state or cause other tests to fail.
+- Independent: A test shouldn't mutate the outer state or cause other tests to fail.
 - Repeatable: Tests should be repeatable in any environment without varying results.
 If they do not depend on a network or database, then it removes the possible reasons for tests failing, as the only thing they depend on is test double.
 If the test fails, then the unit test is not working correctly or the test is set up wrong.

 - Self-validating: Each test has a single assert or two at most, which will determine whether the test passes or fails.
 (Look at the picture below)